MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/request.md

 1. Read the response according to [this specification](response.md).

-### Specify query parameters
+### Set client request properties and query parameters

 In the following example body, the query in the `csl` field declares two parameters named `n` and `d`.
 The values for those query parameters are specified within the `Parameters` field under the `properties` field in the request body.
+The `Options` field defines [client request properties](../netfx/request-properties.md).

 > [!NOTE]
 > Non-string and non-long parameters must be expressed as KQL literals in string format.